Hydrographic and Geophysical Survey

-Where traditional vessel-methods are not practical due to shallow water depths or restricted manoeuvrability, ABPmer offers bespoke survey solutions using USV (unmanned surface vehicle) drones.
+Where traditional vessel-methods are not practical due to shallow water depths or restricted manoeuvrability, ABPmer offers bespoke survey solutions using USVs (unmanned surface vehicles).

 As well as conducting hydrographic and geophysical surveys, ABPmer offers a full processing, reporting and charting service tailored to client requirements.

-Multibeam Bathymetry provides high resolution full coverage seafloor mapping data.
+Multibeam bathymetry provides high resolution full coverage seafloor mapping (water depth) data.
 By surveying a wide swath of seafloor beneath the vessel, large areas can be covered efficiently.
-Singlebeam bathymetry provides seafloor mapping data for a single profile beneath the vessel.
+As an alternative, single-beam bathymetry provides seafloor mapping data for a single profile beneath the vessel.

-Side-scan sonar provides seafloor composition imagery and detects debris items and obstructions that may cause a hindrance to construction activities.
+Our multibeam systems are increasingly being used to source acoustic backscatter information; a powerful tool for characterising seabed surface composition.
+Side-scan sonar systems offer seafloor composition imagery which can help detect debris items and obstructions that may cause a hindrance to construction activities.
 Where objects protrude from the surface and cast shadows in the imagery, dimensions can be defined.

 Magnetometers detect variations in the total magnetic field of the underlying seabed.
-An increased magnetic field can indicate the presence of ferrous iron on or beneath the seabed such as identifying shipwrecks or unexploded ordnance.
+An increased magnetic field can indicate the presence of ferrous iron on or beneath the seabed which may indicate shipwrecks or unexploded ordnance.